akamai/terraform-provider-akamai/docs/data-sources/appsec_attack_group_condition_exception.md

 * `output_text` - A tabular display showing the ID, name, and action of all custom rules associated with the specified security configuration, version and security policy.

+* `json` - The condition and exception information in JSON format.